 5. Slowly pour the wax into your containers

-TIP – to make cleanup easier, place wax paper on the surface underneath your containers before you begin pouring the wax.
+TIP – to make cleanup easier, place wax paper or newspaper on the surface underneath your containers before you begin pouring the wax.

 NOTE: don’t ever pour melted wax down the drain.
 It will harden after it cools and can block your pipes.